Frequently Asked Questions

 - Instruction on how to use your boiler are left in the house.
 If the previous tenants have thrown these away, you should be able to download the guide online using the make and model of the boiler which will be found written on the boiler.

-- Most boiler have 3 settings for on / off:
+- Most boilers have 3 settings for on / off on the front of the boiler itself (see image below):

 - 0 = off